HLasse/TextDescriptives/docs/index.rst

 TextDescriptives is Python library for calculating a large variety of statistics from text(s) using spaCy v.3 pipeline components and extensions.
 TextDescriptives can be used to calculate several descriptive statistics, readability metrics, and metrics related to dependency distance.
+If you wish to try out the package, you can use the `online demo <https://huggingface.co/spaces/HLasse/textdescriptives>`__.

 The documentation is organized in two parts: